Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Loyal, friendly, sociable

 The Affenpoo is a clever, eager-to-please combination of the Poodle and the Affenpinscher.
-Stubborn and occasionally independent, this fun dog doesn’t like to be left alone for long and can be an excellent family companion.
+Although stubborn and occasionally independent, the Affenpoo doesn’t like to be left alone for long but can be an excellent family companion.

 49. Papipoo (Papillon x Poodle)